-When most think of Kootenay wildlife, it’s usually the iconic land mammals such as grizzlies and elk that immediately come to mind.
-Small, sleek amphibians tend not to have the same popular appeal, but these cold-blooded vertebrates face many of the same challenges and risks that other wildlife do -- if not more, since they depend on both aquatic and terrestrial habitats.
+When we think of Kootenay wildlife, it’s usually the iconic land mammals such as grizzlies and elk that immediately come to mind.
+Small, sleek amphibians tend not to have the same popular appeal, however these cold-blooded vertebrates face many of the same challenges and risks that other wildlife do — if not more, since they depend on both aquatic and terrestrial habitats.
 This couldn’t be more true than for the endangered Northern Leopard Frog.

 This article is the first in a series featuring three conservation properties in the Columbia Valley that were purchased with support […]